miguel-dev/AirBnB_clone/README.md

-# 0x00.
-AirBnB clone - The Console
+# AirBnB clone

+Complete web app from front end to back end.
+It includes a console, a storage engine, a RESTful API and a front end with static and dynamic components.

-## AirBnB clone project
+## Console

 ## Description
 We are building a command interpreter to manage objects.
 All other parts of the project will use this as a base, so it's an essential component of it.